Two Cardiovascular Disease Testing Laboratories To Pay $48.5 Million to Settle Claims Of Paying Kickbacks and Conducting Unnecessary Testing

-“The District of South Carolina has more than doubled its resources allocated to the pursuit of fraud brought to our attention by whistleblowers,” said U.S. Attorney Nettles.
+“The District of South Carolina has more than doubled its resources allocated to the pursuit of fraud, including matters brought to our attention by whistleblowers,” said U.S. Attorney Bill Nettles of the District of South Carolina.
 “Whistleblower actions are a critical tool for holding health care providers accountable for fraudulent and abusive practices not only in South Carolina but nationwide.”

-As part of these settlements, HDL and Singulex have agreed to enter into separate corporate integrity agreements with the Department of Health and Human Services, Office of Inspector General (HHS-OIG).
+As part of the settlements, HDL and Singulex have agreed to enter into separate corporate integrity agreements with the Department of Health and Human Services’ Office of Inspector General (HHS-OIG).
 Those agreements provide for procedures and reviews to be put in place to avoid and promptly detect conduct similar to that which gave rise to these settlements.

-Two of the lawsuits separately allege that the former Chief Executive Officer of Singulex, Phillipe Goix, and Quest Diagnostics, Inc., parent of Berkeley, are liable for the scheme; the government has declined to intervene in the allegations against Mr. Goix and Quest.
+Two of the lawsuits separately allege that the former CEO Phillipe Goix of Singulex and Quest Diagnostics Inc., parent of Berkeley, are liable for the scheme; the government declined to intervene in the allegations against Goix and Quest.

-This settlement illustrates the government’s emphasis on combating health care fraud and marks another achievement for the Health Care Fraud Prevention and Enforcement Action Team (HEAT) initiative, which was announced in May 2009 by the Attorney General and the Secretary of Health and Human Services.
+The government’s actions illustrate its emphasis on combating health care fraud and mark another achievement for the Health Care Fraud Prevention and Enforcement Action Team (HEAT) initiative, which was announced in May 2009 by the Attorney General and the Secretary of Health and Human Services.
 The partnership between the two departments has focused efforts to reduce and prevent Medicare and Medicaid financial fraud through enhanced cooperation.
 One of the most powerful tools in this effort is the False Claims Act.
-Since January 2009, the Justice Department has recovered a total of more than $23.8 billion through False Claims Act cases, with more than $15.2 billion of that amount recovered in cases involving fraud against federal health care programs.
+Since January 2009, the Justice Department has recovered a total of more than $23.9 billion through False Claims Act cases, with more than $15.2 billion of that amount recovered in cases involving fraud against federal health care programs.

-These matters were investigated by the U.S. Attorney’s Office for the District of South Carolina, the U.S. Attorney’s Offices for the District of Columbia and the Middle District of North Carolina; the Commercial Litigation Branch of the Justice Department’s Civil Division; HHS-OIG; the FBI; the U.S. Office of Personnel Management Office of Inspector General and the Department of Defense Office of Inspector General, Defense Criminal Investigative Service.
+These matters were investigated by the Civil Division’s Commercial Litigation Branch, the U.S. Attorney’s Offices of the District of Columbia, the District of South Carolina, and the Middle District of North Carolina, HHS-OIG, the FBI, the U.S. Office of Personnel Management’s Office of Inspector General, and the Department of Defense’s Office of Inspector General Defense Criminal Investigative Service.